Nick Name: A-Rod

-In 1998, Rodriguez was selected as ‘Players Choice AL Player of the Year’ and won his second ‘Silver Slugger Award.’
-In 1999, he had 42 home runs, 111 RBIs, and an average of .310.
+In 1998, Alex Rodriguez was selected as ‘Players Choice AL Player of the Year’ and won his second ‘Silver Slugger Award.’
+In 1999, he had 42 home runs, 111 runs batted in (RBI), and an average of .310.
 The following year, he was named the ‘Major League Player of the Year’ by ‘Baseball America.’

 He signed with ‘Texas Rangers’ in 2001.
 The contract was worth 252 million US dollars, the most lucrative sports contract ever in the history.
 ‘Rangers’ pounded ‘White Sox’ 16-6, and Rodriguez made his 200th and 201st home runs.

 In 2003, he became the youngest player to hit 300 home runs and won ‘Babe Ruth Home Run Award.’
 ‘Texas Rangers’ wanted to move him and his contract out and made him available for the trade.
 He tested positive for performance enhancing steroids.

 Alex Rodriguez was traded to the ‘New York Yankees’ in 2004 and switched to third base.
 In the first season with the ‘Yankees,’ he hit .286 with 36 home runs, 106 runs batted in, 112 runs scored, and 28 stolen bases.